doctest/doctest/doc/markdown/features.md

 ## FUTURE
 - crash handling: signals on UNIX platforms or structured exceptions on Windows
-- add support for tags - like Catch
+- add support for tags - like Catch - https://github.com/philsquared/Catch/blob/master/docs/test-cases-and-sections.md#special-tags
 - support for predicates (or zip or whatever)
 - make a compact reporter
 - output to file
 - xml reporter (jUnit/xUnit compatible, etc.)
 - ability for users to write their own reporters
-- gcc 6
+- test with gcc 6 and use it in the CI builds
 - add the ability to query if code is currently being ran in a test - some global of doctest...
 - timing reports of tests, duration restrictions, kill of longer than (will perhaps require threading), etc...
 - a message macro (also tracepoint/passpoint/info/context and whatever - like in boost.test) (ALSO ERROR/FAIL - like boost)